UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team17-instance-segmentation.md

 ### Historical Context and Motivation
 The development of the Segment Anything Model (SAM) by Meta can be traced back to the company’s origins in 2004, when it was still known as Facebook.
 As a social media platform, Facebook rapidly evolved into one of the world’s largest repositories of visual data.
 This rapidly motivated early investment in computer vision, through applications such as automated photo tagging and content moderation, and later through more advanced machine learning systems.
 By the mid-2010s, the establishment of Facebook AI Research (FAIR) marked a shift toward foundational AI research, with FAIR becoming a leading contributor to advances in self-supervised learning, computer vision, and large-scale deep learning.
 After Facebook’s rebrand to Meta in 2021, the company’s long-term vision expanded toward spatial computing, AR/VR systems in the form of Meta glasses, increasing the demand for models capable of robustly understanding objects, scenes, and their interactions in the physical world.
 Soon, Meta introduced the Segment Anything Model (SAM) as a new model for image segmentation.
 ### SAM Architecture
 SAM uses an encoder-decoder framework with separation between image encoding, prompt encoding, and mask decoding, enabling efficient reuse of image features across multiple segmentation queries.
-Essentially, SAM is a Vision Transformer (ViT) image encoder, which processes an input image $$I \in \mathbb{R}^{H \times W \times 3} $$ into a dense latent representation $$ E_I \in \mathbb{R}^{N \times D}$$, where $$N$$ is the number of image tokens and $$D$$ the embedding dimension.
+Essentially, SAM is a Vision Transformer (ViT) image encoder, which processes an input image $$I \in \mathbb{R}^{H \times W \times 3} $$ into a dense latent representation $$E_I \in \mathbb{R}^{N \times D}$$, where $$N$$ is the number of image tokens and $$D$$ the embedding dimension.
 With multi-head self-attention, the ViT captures long-range spatial dependencies, and allows SAM to model global context beyond local receptive fields from convolutional networks.
 SAM is pretrained on a large corpus of image–mask pairs and leverages masked autoencoding and self-supervised learning objectives to learn robust visual representations [1].
 This allows for SAM to achieve strong generalization for many different objects and stronger reliability, from its trained inputs.
 User interaction is added via a prompt encoder, which embeds sparse and dense prompts into the same latent space as the image embeddings.
 Sparse prompts with small pieces of information, including background and foreground points, are encoded using positional embeddings and lightweight MLPs, while dense prompts, like low-resolution masks of objects, are embedded using convolutional layers.
 These influence the segmentation process while leaving the image encoder unchanged.

 ![YOLO]({{ '/assets/images/17/Figure2.png' | relative_url }})
 Fig 1.
-SAM Overview
+SAM Overview [1]

 The mask decoder is implemented as a lightweight transformer that performs cross-attention between the prompt embeddings and image embeddings.
 Given query tokens derived from the prompts, the decoder looks at relevant spatial regions in $$E_I$$ and predicts a set of candidate segmentation masks along with corresponding confidence scores.
 To handle ambiguity, SAM also outputs multiple mask hypotheses per prompt and ranks them using a predicted mask quality score, usually modeled as an estimated Intersection-over-Union (IoU).
 Formally, mask prediction can be expressed as:
 $$M = \text{Decoder}(E_I, E_P)$$